 One biopsy was taken from the middle of the lesion the second was taken from the border, half in half out.
 It took almost a week to get the biopsy results and I continued applying the serum until my next appointment.
-Apologies for the poor quality of photos taken on my phone.
+Apologies for the poor quality of the photo, it was taken on my phone.

 The specialist found the healing of the basal cell carcinoma was so complete after twelve weeks of DHAA Vitamin C Serum treatment he had to refer to his medical photos to find where it was and where he had performed the biopsy surgery only six weeks earlier.

-I have had four previous occurrences of Basal Cell Carcinoma, three small ones had been successfully frozen off with liquid nitrogen, the fourth had required a full thickness surgical removal and multiple stitches to close the wound.
+I have had four previous occurrences of basal cell carcinoma, three small ones had been successfully frozen off with liquid nitrogen, and the fourth had required a full thickness surgical removal and multiple stitches to close the wound.
 Had it been any larger a skin graft would have been required.

 I suspect that had the biopsy on the latest basal cell carcinoma been taken before I applied the DHAA serum the diagnosis would have been full thickness basal cell carcinoma as the lesion was well over halfway healed and had become very shallow before the biopsy was taken.
 The aberrant cells were obviously being killed off and replaced by healthy cells at a very fast rate.

 Since the treatment I have treated two new similarly textured lesions at the size of a match head.
 Both resolved in around five days to 10 days.

 I have also treated a wider area of sun-damaged skin in the hope that aberrant pre-cancerous cells will be killed off as a preventative measure.
 In my experience the smaller the area the easier it is to remove.
 As a side effect sun spots and moles also fell off during treatment with the DHAA Serum both inside and outside the treated area.